EducatedTanuki/TEA-Manager/README.md

 - Unpack the `TEA Manager` prefab

+> The `Play Tab` has a button to add `TEA Manager` to the Scene when there are no managers

 TEA Manager will automaticaly detect all avatars in the Scene. **It does not see avatars in other Scenes**.
+Only switch avatars in play mode.

 # Using `Tea Manager`
 To use `Tea Manager` you must enter playmode using the custome play button.